phoenixframework/phoenix/guides/docs/testing/testing_controllers.md

 When we run the test we get an error that we have no `user_path` function.

-In our router, we'll uncomment the `api` scope at the bottom of the auto-generated file, and then add a resource for `User` in the API.
+In our router, we'll uncomment the `api` scope at the bottom of the auto-generated file, and then use the resources macro to generate the routes for the "/users" path.
 Because we aren't going to be generating forms to create and update users, we add the `except: [:new, :edit]` to skip those endpoints.

 ```elixir
 defmodule HelloWeb.Router do